klimisa/TrainTicketMachine/README.md

 *Slow and unreliable connection*

-In order to mitigate the problem of slow and unreliable conncetion the trie algorithm is feed with data on the application startup using the `TrainStationLookupInitializer` class which implements the `IHostedService`.
+In order to mitigate the problem of slow and unreliable connection the trie algorithm is feed with data on the application startup using the `TrainStationLookupInitializer` class which implements the `IHostedService`.